 Email is important here, and again, there are multiple options.
 Generally it is possible to refuse on the basis of not having a service to handle bulk email on your behalf, and the obvious problems with email security.
 Alternatively, a throw-away email address works.
 The ones I use are spamgourmet.com and 33mail.com, but the idea is to provide a throw-away email address of your choosing.If someone has a need for an email address or (more pointedly) objects to a disposable or sender-specific address, there is a reason, and it's probably not the person's romantic interests.

 For on-line sites, it's easy - just update your information.
 Be sure you have at least one registration that matches the way your name appears on the voter registration rolls.
 That way, the collected data will be matched by the data harvesters and go to whatever bogus or semi-bogus phone number and email address you provide.
-(The idea is to make it easy for the data harvesters to associate your voter registration with bad data, but not sequence to good data.)Typical on-line sites are change.org and moveon.org for progressives, and America First, Americans for Prosperity and Maggie's List for conservatives.
+(The idea is to make it easy for the data harvesters to associate your voter registration with bad data, and therefore not sequence to good data.)Typical on-line sites are change.org and moveon.org for progressives, and America First, Americans for Prosperity and Maggie's List for conservatives.
 These are listed in Wikipedia (List of PACs), and the cognizant ones should be easily recognisable.
 Look for any political issue-oriented group you may have interacted with.

 ... typically until the next election cycle, but providing bad data will stop at least some of the attacks even in the current election cycle.
 (A handful of campaigns use old lists, but will use current data.)

 There are multiple ways of doing this.

 - If you trust the entity, you can reply STOP .
 That presumes you trust the entity to comply and not confirm a valid number.